blinklet/blog-posts/Containerlat-BGP-Security/IRRd-and-bgpq4-setup.md

-# Emulating an IRR Database with IRRd, bgpq4, and Containerlab for BGP Prefix Filter Testing
+% Emulating an IRR Database for Prefix Filter Testing

 Every day, Internet service providers make trust decisions about which routes to accept from their BGP peers.
 One of the most important tools they use is the Internet Routing Registry, or IRR — a public database where network operators register which IP prefixes they are authorized to announce.
 When a BGP neighbor sends a route advertisement, the receiving router checks whether that announcement matches what is registered in the IRR.
 If it does not match, the route is filtered out.